MC-CSC5210/CSC5210_Project5/README.md

 ---
 First-person block building game similar to Minecraft.

 Project will include terrain, which the user can "walk" along.
 Camera changes what the user is looking at.
-The user will be able to place blocks in fron of them by pressing 'P'.
-The scene will be lit using ambient light, directional light, spotlighting.
+The user will be able to place blocks in front of them by pressing 'P'.
+The scene will be lit using ambient light, directional light, and spotlighting.

 ---